 It’s called real-time feedback, and every company should use it.
 Why?
-Let’s take a look at five benefits of real-time feedback.
+Let’s take a look at the five benefits of real-time feedback.

 1. It strengthens customer trust

 When you ask customers for feedback, they feel valued and appreciated.
 It shows the company cares about their opinion.
-And when you request feedback in real time, it’s even more powerful as it becomes an inseparable part of the customer’s immediate experience.
+And when you request feedback in real-time, it’s even more powerful as it becomes an inseparable part of the customer’s immediate experience.
 This is true even in cases of negative feedback.

 In fact, 45 percent of unhappy customers are willing to withdraw their negative feedback after an apology, while only 23 percent would do it in return for monetary compensation.
 The bottom line is that all people want to be treated with respect.
-Turning to customers for feedback in the moment is a great way to show them the respect that leads to trust and goodwill.
+Turning to customers for feedback at the moment is a great way to show them the respect that leads to trust and goodwill.

 2. It’s fresh and accurate